What is a smart factory?

 Augmented reality

 Augmented reality can have several applications inside a smart factory.
 Wearable technologies such as Google Glass provide a “small, lightweight wearable computer with a transparent display for hands-free work.”
 These smart technologies allow the user to have an enhanced view of their surroundings that includes superimposed information or visuals related to completing their job.
 One powerful example is asset maintenance.
-For a maintenance technician, having this information in front of your eyes, while on-site at a machine breakdown, can improve the speed of the fix and reduce human errors, leading to improved efficiency and reduced costs.
+For a maintenance technician, having this information in front of their eyes while on-site at a machine breakdown can improve the speed of the fix and reduce human errors, leading to improved efficiency and reduced costs.

 Digital twins